MRPT/mrpt/doc/source/doxygen-docs/lib_mrpt_containers.md

 ## YAML-like parameter container

-See mrpt::containers::Parameters, and the examples below.
+See mrpt::containers::yaml, and the examples therein.

-See: \ref containers_yaml_example/test.cpp
-\snippet containers_yaml_example/test.cpp example-yaml